Wisconsin Court Records

 The state of Wisconsin operates three major central online repositories with which interested members of the public can obtain court records online.
 This includes:

-- Wisconsin Circuit Court Access: This provides public access to the court records of Wisconsin circuit courts.
+- Wisconsin Circuit Court Access: This provides public access to the court records of Wisconsin circuit courts, located on the court's official website.

-- Wisconsin Supreme Court and Court of Appeals Case Access: with which interested persons can view the status of cases filed in the state appellate courts.
+- Wisconsin Supreme Court and Court of Appeals Case Access: with which interested persons can view the status of cases filed in the state appellate courts, located on the court's official website.

-- Table of Pending Cases: which serves as an index of cases currently pending in the state Supreme Court.
+- Table of Pending Cases: which serves as an index of cases currently pending in the state Supreme Court, located on the court's official website.

 Given that family-related cases are the jurisdiction of the state circuit courts, most family court records can be obtained using the WCCA tool.
-However, where the verdict of the case is being appealed, the court case information may be viewed using the WSCCA.
+The court's online case search is located on the official state judiciary website.
+However, where the case's verdict is being appealed, the court case information may be viewed using the WSCCA.

-To obtain records from either of the aforementioned repositories, the user must furnish the search tools available on the system with the information required to facilitate the search.
-For the WCCA tool, this will include the full name and birthdate of either plaintiff or defendant, the county in which the case was filed and the case number of the record of interest.
-Similarly, users of the WSCCA will be required to provide the appeal number and circuit court case number of the record as well as the attorney name, filing date and the most current case status (along with the information required by the WCCA).
-Where the full information is not known, some search parameters may be replaced by the wildcard symbol.
+To obtain records from the aforementioned repositories, the user must furnish the search tools available on the system with the information required to facilitate the search.
+The WCCA tool will include the full name and birthdate of either plaintiff or defendant, the county in which the case was filed, and the case number of the record of interest.
+Similarly, users of the WSCCA will be required to provide the record's appeal number and circuit court case number, as well as the attorney's name, filing date, and the most current case status (along with the information required by the WCCA).
+Where the complete information is unknown, the wildcard symbol may replace some search parameters.
 However, partial information regarding the case or record must, at least, be provided.

-Most family court records may be accessed using these online tools.
-However, pursuant to Wisconsin statutes, all information deemed confidential and those sealed by court order will not be obtained on publicly accessible platforms.
-To request confidential information, persons who meet the eligibility of the state may make in-person requests to the record custodian.
+These online tools allow access to most family court records.
+However, pursuant to Wisconsin statutes, all information deemed confidential and sealed by court order will not be obtained on publicly accessible platforms.
+To request confidential information, persons who meet the state's eligibility requirements may make in-person requests to the record custodian.

 Both government websites and organizations may offer divorce and marriage records.
-Similarly, third party public record websites can also provide these types of records.
-But because third party organizations are not operated or sponsored by the government, record availability may vary.
-Further Wisconsin divorce records are considered highly private and are often sealed, meaning availability of these types of records cannot be guaranteed.
+Similarly, third-party public record websites can also provide these types of records.
+But because third-party organizations are not operated or sponsored by the government, record availability may vary.
+Further, Wisconsin divorce records are considered highly private and are often sealed, meaning the availability of these types of records cannot be guaranteed.

-Persons seeking to access full court case information which may include confidential or sealed records are advised to make in-person requests to the office of the record custodian.
+Persons seeking to access full court case information, which may include confidential or sealed records, are advised to make in-person requests to the record custodian.
 The record custodian is typically the office of the Clerk of Courts of the courthouse where the case was filed/heard.

 Locate the Record Custodian

-To request a family court record in person, the requesting party must locate the court in which the case was filed, heard or appealed to.
-Typically, the family division of the circuit court in each judicial district serves as the custodian family court records.
-However, where a judgment has been appealed at any appellate courts or the state supreme court, it is likely that the record is domiciled in the administrative arm of the court.
+To request a family court record in person, the requesting party must locate the court where the case was filed, heard, or appealed to.
+Typically, the family division of the circuit court in each judicial district serves as the custodian of family court records.
+However, where a judgment has been appealed at any appellate court or the state supreme court, the record is likely domiciled in the court's administrative arm.

 Prepare the Requirements

 Upon confirming the location of the record custodian, requestors are advised to contact the courthouse regarding any record retrieval requirements unique to that jurisdiction.
-In most cases, requestors will be required to provide information such as the full name of the parties involved in the suit as well as the case file number of the record and the place and date on which the suit was filed.
-Depending on the requested record, there may be a few additional requirements such as a court subpoena (if the record contains confidential information), written permissions from the subject(s) of the record authorizing the requestor to access the record and a government-issued photo ID or any alternative identifying documents.
+In most cases, requestors will be required to provide information such as the full name of the parties involved in the suit, as well as the case file number of the record, and the place and date on which the suit was filed.
+Depending on the requested record, there may be a few additional requirements, such as a court subpoena (if the record contains confidential information), written permissions from the subject(s) of the record authorizing the requester to access the record, and a government-issued photo ID or any alternative identifying documents.

 Make the Request